cjrequena/cjrequena.github.io/_drafts/en/2020-06-03-apache-kafka-architecture-questions-en.md

 Yes, Zookeeper needs to be stood up when installing Kafka currently - but as Joe said it will be going away per KIP 500.
 Please see: https://www.confluent.io/blog/removing-zookeeper-dependency-in-kafka/

-**Can we have authorization enabled for consumer connecting using rest proxy having SASL_SSL security with SCRAM mechanism.**
+**Can we have authorization enabled for consumer connecting using rest proxy having SASL_SSL security with SCRAM mechanism.?**

 This mechanism is for authentication - for authorization, you need to use ACLs (Access Control Lists) or the new RBAC (Role Based Access Control) which is a feature of the Confluent Platform, not open source Kafka.